-|AI Reanimation Brings Portraits To Life|
+|To Good To Miss - AI Reanimation Brings Portraits To Life|

 |Written by David Conrad|

 The technology it uses comes from D-ID, a company based in Tel Aviv, Israel, specializing in video re-enactment using deep learning and MyHeritage has used it to make faces in photos move, blink, and smile.
 There are several predefined sequences of gestures that can be applied to a photo and while the MyHeritage system will automatically decide which sequence to apply to a specific face based on its orientation you can select a different one.

-This tweet from MyHeritage brought the Deep Nostalgia™ feature to public attention and while you might consider it creepy or a Deep Fake too far, most of the comments were postive and people have also added their own results with the technology.
+When the service was first publicized by this tweet from MyHeritage a few comments found Deep Nostalgia creepy or a Deep Fake too far but most of the comments were postive and many people have also added their own results with the technology.

-It has inspired Fake History Hunter to upload animations from photos and paintings of Charles Dickens, Lord Byron, Queen Elizabeth and many more, including the Mona Lisa.
+The video includes both some crowd sourced examples and animations from photos and paintings of Charles Dickens, Lord Byron, Queen Elizabeth and many more, including the Mona Lisa.

-|Last Updated ( Sunday, 28 February 2021 )|
+|Last Updated ( Sunday, 27 March 2022 )|